Table of Contents

 Just a few years ago Go was one of the “unknown” languages and was mostly used by its developers at Google and at several start-ups that wanted to use something new and modern.
 Now the popularity of the language can be easily measured by the number of Go conferences around the world, the number of open-source Go projects, and the fast-growing developers’ community.

 Today Go allows developers to create all kinds of applications: backend services, CLI-tools, cross-platform apps, and even frontend or mobile apps by using WebAssembly.
 Its built-in concurrency system helps to easily create concurrent apps that are perfect for multi-core processors (which is especially good for high-load projects).
 Error handling enforces developers to prevent undefined behavior of the application and the standard library is one of the greatest features that Go has.
 Another great thing about Go is that it compiles just one binary file in the end, which includes all dependencies in it.
 Only one binary for the whole web application allows you to simply copy-paste your app to any cloud server and run it in a matter of seconds!

-Probably the most important feature of the language is its simplicity - it made Go so popular among developers since it’s so easy to switch to Go syntax and learn the basics.
-This and the other features of the language make people enjoy working with it so much.
+Probably the most important feature of the language is its simplicity – it made Go so popular among developers since it’s so easy to switch to Go syntax and learn the basics.
+This and the other features of the language make people

 With Go programming language, we finish our tech review series on backend technologies and we hope you enjoyed them.
 In the next series, we start discussing frontend development and the first technology that we’ll talk about will be React.
 Sign up for our newsletter and receive our latest updates as soon as they are out in the blog!